 - What Soil to Use with Dwarf Umbrella Trees

 - Frequently Asked Questions About Dwarf Umbrella Trees

-Dwarf Umbrella trees or Schefflera arbboricola originally are from Taiwan.
+Dwarf Umbrella trees or Schefflera arboricola originally are from Taiwan.
 They can be found along the banks of streams and in wet forests.

 The variegated type of Dwarf Umbrella tree also goes by the name Gold Capella.

-They are an evergreen plant that can grow like a shrub, a tree, or even a climbing plant.
+They are evergreen plants that can grow like a shrub, a tree, or even a climbing plant.

 How To Water a Dwarf Umbrella Tree Plant